antonidag/dummy-data-cli/README.md

 ## Background
 I want to create a simple tool to create random data.
 The tool should support .json, .csv and other extensions.
 The user should define a javascript template and then feed that template into cli and output the files.

+Make Dummy Data CLI avalible on npm to install as cli tool.
 ## Idea of usage
 User creates a .js file like the following:
 ```